anna-kapitonova/RNA_seq_synucleinopathies_NO/README.md

 Lists of genes with significantly changed expression were obtained and uploaded to Gene Ontology, gsea and kobas databases to find out main signaling pathways upregulated and downregulated in synucleinopathies.

 #### NOS1AP gene expression
-Table of normalized counts was obtained after correction for library size for each of four datasets.
-Normalized counts for NOS1AP were compared in controls and patients with Parkinson's disease (Mann-Whitney test) in GraphPrism 8 software (http://www.graphpad.com/faq/viewfaq.cfm?faq=1362).
+The table with normalized counts was obtained after correction for library size for each of four datasets.
+Normalized counts for NOS1AP were compared in controls and patients with Parkinson's disease (Mann-Whitney test) in GraphPad Prism 8 software (http://www.graphpad.com/faq/viewfaq.cfm?faq=1362).

 #### Finding genes of NO signaling differentially expressed in synucleinopathies
 The list of GO terms with 'nitric oxide' keyword was used to obtain the list of associated genes.
 Common positions between differentially expressed genes and NO-associated genes were found.